 Artist Biography Michael Fain grew up in Chicago and attended the University of Chicago.
 He worked for over twenty years as an optical and mechanical engineer in Chicago, and in high-tech companies in Maryland, Colorado, and Canada.
 In 1980 he began a fiction writing collaboration with his wife, Judith Barnard, that has resulted in the publication of eleven novels under the name "Judith Michael."

-Michael Fain has been a photographer for over fifty years, with photographs published in the Chicago Tribune Sunday Magazine, Chicago Magazine, and scientific journals.
+Michael Fain has been a photographer for over sixty years, with photographs published in the Chicago Tribune Sunday Magazine, Chicago Magazine, and scientific journals.
 In 2000 he began studying digital imaging.

 Artist Statement